V-MalM/Predicting-Credit-Risk-Supervised-ML/README.md

 #### Trained Random Forest Classifier model on the scaled data and printed the model score
 * Random Forest's performance did not improve with scaled data.
 * Logistice Regression outperformed Random Forest Classifier.

+#### Included the following for Both Models:
+* Confusion matrices and classification reports to give us information about precision and recall in addition to accuracy.

+* Added Feature importance in descending order to tell us which feature had the most influence in creating an accurate model.

 ## Conclusions
 * After scaling the data, Logistic Regression outperformed Random Forest Classifier.
     * 2020 First Quarter score for Logistic Regression : **0.754268**